psychoactiv/Pig-game/README.md

     2) If the rolled number displays a 1 then your opponent gets the chance to roll the dice.
     3) The one who reaches the 100 points first will be  declared as a winner.

-    This link will redirect you to the web page:- (https://pig-game-retro.netlify.app/)
+    This link will redirect you to the web page:- [This will redirect you to working app](https://pig-game-retro.netlify.app/)

  -All the javascript logic was written by me.